Yahya-Taqi/C_plus_plus_Text_Adventure_Game/README.md

 - After building the project, run the game by pressing `F5` or by selecting `Debug -> Start Debugging`.
 - Follow the on-screen instructions to navigate through the game.

+### Note
+- In order to maintain clarity and organization within the code, I have created a separate document to provide detailed explanations for the more extensive aspects.

 ## Contributing
 I welcome any contributions you can make to enhance this educational project:
 - **Bug Reports**: If you find a bug, please open an issue with a clear title and a descriptive message.